GalLempert/dynamic-graphql-v2/README.md

 ## Supported Time Formats

 You can customize the timestamp format in API responses by sending the `X-Time-Format` header with your request.
-All timestamp fields (`_createdAt`, `_updatedAt`) will be returned in the specified format.
+All timestamp fields (`createdAt`, `lastModifiedAt`) will be returned in the specified format.

 The system uses Java's standard `DateTimeFormatter`, supporting all standard Java time formats: